Majid-A-ALKINDI/Domain_ACL/README.md

-# Active Directory ACL Scaner
+# Active Directory ACL Scanner

 This C# console application connects to Active Directory and provides two-way analysis of interesting ACL permissions.